tlswg/tls13-spec/draft-ietf-tls-tls13.md

 fresh.

-0-RTT messages sent in the first flight have the same (encrypted) content types as their corresponding messages sent in other flights (handshake, application_data, and alert respectively) but are protected under different keys.
+0-RTT messages sent in the first flight have the same (encrypted) content types as their corresponding messages sent in other flights (handshake and application_data) but are protected under different keys.
 After receiving the server's Finished message, if the server has accepted early data, an EndOfEarlyData message will be sent to indicate the key change.
 This message will be encrypted